What parents need to know

 Is it any good?

-Well-intentioned, with clearly-stated messages and values, 16-Love opts for one-dimensional characters and teen stereotypes (the quirky friend, the social-climbers, the nerdy boys, the mean girl, the pushy dad trying to live through his daughter) instead of authentic, fully-formed people.
+Though well-intentioned, with clearly stated messages and values, 16-Love opts for one-dimensional characters and teen stereotypes instead of authentic, fully formed people.

 The outcomes are never in doubt; some of the acting is amateurish; and it often feels like an extended commercial for Dunlop and other products associated with athletics.
 Still, Lindsey Shaw and Chandler Massey, are easy to root for; their performances are heartfelt and natural.
 There's plenty of innocent romance and just enough tennis to hold the audience's interest and keep the story moving.

 Families can discuss all the companies that advertised their products during this movie.
 How do the filmmakers benefit from showing those products?
 What do the companies hope the audiences will take away from this kind of exposure?

 Why do you like watching movies about sports?
 Can you think of a sports movie you liked in which the team or player did not win "the big game" or match or tournament?
 Was that story still enjoyable?
 Why, and what did you learn from it?